 |Platinum Delta SkyMiles® Credit Card from American Express|

 Delta Air Lines is an airline that people seem to love or hate, though it’s not because of the slightly confusing boarding procedure we’ve outlined.
 With a little explanation, this boarding process isn’t difficult to understand at all.

 What people like about Delta is that the inflight experience is one of the best available for domestic U.S. carriers.
 Comfortable seats and friendly staff can go along way when comparing to airlines like United and American.

 The SkyMiles loyalty program, on the other hand, has gotten a bad reputation over the past several years.
 Things like changes and devaluations with no notice and doing away with award charts completely have made it very difficult to set a goal and save up for an award flight.

 Luckily, things seem to be turning around for the SkyMiles program.
 They didn’t give us back award charts, but there are often low-level awards available when searching for a flight.

-In addition, Delta Air Lines has been running several different award sales this year, with discounted award flights available to places like the Caribbean, Central America, Europe, and Asia.
+In addition, Delta Air Lines has been running several different award sales lately, with discounted award flights available to places like the Caribbean, Central America, Europe, and Asia.

 As the SkyMiles program continues to improve (which we certainly hope it will), we are going to be more and more likely to find ourselves boarding Delta Air Lines flights.